xtexx/central/admin/upgrade.md

 ### Verify Forgejo works

 It is **critical** to verify that Forgejo works very carefully.
-Restoring the backup done before the upgrade is easy and does not loose any information.
+Restoring the backup done before the upgrade is easy and does not lose any information.
 But if a problem is discovered days or weeks after the upgrade, it will not be an option and fixing it on a live Forgejo instance will be much more challenging.

 - Run `forgejo doctor --all --log-file /tmp/doctor.log` and make sure it does not report any problem.
 - Manually verify via the web interface.
 Making a checklist of a typical use case is a good way to not miss anything.